Hi friend and Welcome!

 What do you all think about these?
 Are they worth it?

 Well that’s about it for today my friend!
-If you have any other questions about the Sennheiser HD 800 on sale, let me know down below!
+I hope you’ve enjoyed this Sennheiser HD800 review.
+Questions?
+Comments?
+Requests?
+Did I miss the mark on something?
+Let me know down below or Contact me!
 I very much look forward to hearing from you..

 All the best and God bless,